Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Results and Analysis

 \subsection{Suppression is ubiquitous, preservation is selective}

 Figures \ref{fig: hyper}(a) and (b) show that when individual blocks are updated in isolation, most blocks achieve high Unlearning Accuracy (UA).
-This indicates that suppressing a target concept is possible from many blocks, confirming that semantic information is distributed across the network \cite{voynov2023p+, si2024freeu}.
+This indicates that suppressing a target concept is possible from many blocks, confirming that semantic information is distributed across the network \citet{voynov2023p+, si2024freeu}.
 However, this uniformity in UA masks substantial differences in how these updates affect unrelated generation.
 Most blocks incur large drops or show high variance in in-domain and cross-domain retain accuracy (IRA, CRA).

-These results demonstrate that target suppression is an insufficient criterion for successful unlearning, as many intervention sites remove the concept by disrupting generative pathways that are also required for unrelated content.
+These results demonstrate that target suppression is an insufficient criterion for successful unlearning.
 This explains the contrasting behaviors in Table~\ref{tab: style_and_object}: ESD suppresses broadly and causes over-erasure, while SalUn preserves non-target regions but fails to consistently suppress the target.
-SurgUn exploits the observed erase–retain asymmetry by selecting blocks based on pixel-space behavior, isolating blocks that enable suppression without widespread degradation. \begin{insightbox}
+SurgUn exploits the observed erase–retain asymmetry by selecting blocks based on pixel-space behavior, isolating blocks that enable suppression without widespread degradation.

-Weight-space localization shows that only a small subset of intermediate attention blocks can remove a target concept while preserving the model’s broader abilities.
-Different concept types, such as objects or artistic styles, use distinct internal sub-circuits, meaning the model distributes each concept across many pathways rather than storing it in one place.
-This dispersion makes surgical unlearning essential because interventions must target the correct pathways without harming the rest of the model’s knowledge. \end{insightbox}